exonum/exonum-doc/src/get-started/java-binding.md

 Add artifacts you want to deploy.
 For each artifact, you need to specify its name alias (as YAML key) and its runtime (using `runtime` field).
 Name aliases are used in other parts of configuration for readability and easier refactoring.
-Java artifacts also need name of the JAR file in the `spec: artifact_filename` field.
+Java artifacts also need name of the JAR file in the artifacts directory in the `spec: artifact_filename` field.
 In our example we add the Java `cryptocurrency-demo` service, and two Rust services - the `timestamping` and `time` oracle services.

 ```yaml
 artifacts: